ShrishailyaChavan/GNeRF/README.md

 ## Installation

-We recommand using [Anaconda](https://www.anaconda.com/) to setup the environment.
+It is recommended to use [Anaconda](https://www.anaconda.com/) to setup the environment.
 Run the following commands:

 ```
 # Create a conda environment named 'gnerf'